-The issues faced by travelers are a bit different from those of the expat: if you are living and working in another country , you probably have Internet access.
+The issues faced by travelers are a bit different from those of the expat: if you are living and working in another country , you probably have internet access.
 However, expats face their own set of problems, and that’s what’s outlined in this third chapter.

-4.1 Setting Up a PC While Abroad
+Set Up a PC While Abroad

-If you go into another country without your own computer, or live in another country long enough for your computer to become obsolete, you will probably end up buying one.
+If you go into another country without your own computer or live in another country long enough for your computer to become obsolete, you will probably end up buying one.
 Computers are, luckily, pretty much the same anywhere.
-Windows is Windows, whatever the language, and Apple’s OS X is universal too.
+Windows is Windows, whatever the language and Apple’s OS X is universal too.

+Block automatic location detection.
 One final issue that really causes headaches for expats (or the ones I talk to, at least) is a symptom of the growing cleverness of the net itself: automatic location detection.
 It seems that every major site owner, from Google to Amazon, is able to tell what part of the world you’re accessing from.
 While this can be a great convenience if, for example, you’re looking for local weather information, it can be a real pain if you’re trying to read English language news when you’re in another country.

-Some sites — Amazon for example— allow you to choose your location or change the display language with a simple drop-down menu.
+Some sites — Amazon for example— allow you to choose your location or change the display language with a simple menu.

-For others, especially Google services like Maps or Plus, you have to go into your account settings and make sure that your language is set to one you can read — which, if you can’t read what’s on the screen, could be really difficult.
+For others, especially Google services like Maps or Plus, you have to go into your account settings and make sure that your language is set to the one you can read — which, if you can’t read what’s on the screen, could be really difficult.
 It helps if you are familiar with the general layout of the settings, but you might need to ask someone with the requisite language skills for help.

-4.2 General Language Issues On The Net
+General Language Issues on the Net

 Language is not only an issue for expatriates, of course.
 For those of us with an interest in the world beyond our own national borders, it can sometimes be difficult to find what we’re looking for in a format we can understand.
 There are a lot of languages in the world, and no one can know all of them.
 Translation software can help with that, but before we get to that step there’s something else we need to think about.